-Please refer to "(i) Obtainment by the Company of a share valuation report from an independent financial advisor and third-party appraiser" in "(3) Matters relating to calculation" above for an outline of the Share Valuation Report (Daiwa Securities).
+Please refer to "(i) Obtainment by the Company of a share valuation report from an independent third-party appraiser" in "(3) Matters relating to calculation" above for an outline of the Share Valuation Report (Daiwa Securities).

-(ii) Advice received by the Company from an independent law firm method and process of decision-making by the Company's board of directors including the procedures for the Transactions and other matters to be noted.
+(ii) Advice received by the Company from an independent law firm

+In order to ensure fairness and appropriateness in the process of decision-making by the Company's board of directors regarding the Transactions, including the Tender Offer, the Company has appointed Mori Hamada as its legal advisor independent of the Company and the Tender Offerors, and has received necessary legal advice from Mori Hamada concerning the method and process of decision-making by the Company's board of directors including the procedures for the Transactions and other matters to be noted.
 Mori Hamada is not a related party of either the Company or the Tender Offerors, and does not have any material interests that should be noted in relation to the Transactions, including the Tender Offer.
 Compensation for Mori Hamada will be calculated by multiplying the number of hours worked by an hourly rate regardless of whether the Transactions are consummated, and does not include any contingent fees that are payable upon the satisfaction of certain conditions, such as the consummation of the Transactions.
 Furthermore, the Special Committee confirmed that there were no problems with the independence or eligibility of Mori Hamada and has approved its appointment as the Company's legal advisor.